alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 That style is natural for effects.
-In a tiny program, it may be enough.
 The loop makes the policy visible: where requests run, how often they run, and where rate limiting or error handling belongs.
 The pressure to represent effects explicitly appears when the program grows and that policy needs to stay composable.

 For example: